 Issue

-An ExCB, on the basis of a satisfactory IECEx Facilities Audit Report (FAR), issues an IECEx Service Facility Certificate certifying that the Ex inspection and maintenance service identified on the certificate conforms in all relevant respects with the IECEx requirements concerning technical and Quality Management System procedures; and utilizes at least one person identified as a Responsible Person, as defined in IEC 60079-17 and demonstrated as competent by the ExCB.
+An ExCB, on the basis of a satisfactory IECEx Facilities Audit Report (FAR), issues an IECEx Service Facility Certificate certifying that the Ex inspection and maintenance service identified on the certificate conforms in all relevant respects with the IECEx requirements concerning technical and Quality Management System procedures; and utilizes at least one person identified as a Responsible Person, as defined in IEC 60079-14 and IEC 60079-17 and whose competence has been satisfactorily demonstrated to the ExCB

-The principle purpose of an IECEx Service Facility Certificate is to provide independent verification that the Service Facility, listed on the IECEx Service Facility Certificate, has the capability to comply with IECEx Certified Service Facilities Scheme requirements.
+The purpose of an IECEx Service Facility Certificate is to provide independent verification that the Service Facility, listed on the IECEx Service Facility Certificate, has the capability to comply with IECEx Certified Service Facilities Scheme requirements.

 NOTE 1 The ExCB obtains evidence to verify the competence of the Service Facility staff, as claimed by the Service Facility, during the assessment which may be by way of examination, interviews, demonstration of skills or a combination of these.
 Formal training, both internal and external, concerning Ex should also be taken into account.